ECONOMIC MATERIAL MATTERS

 Sustainable local franchise model

-51% of group revenue.
-Keeping the franchise model agile and responsive to changing market conditions supports franchisee profitability.
-This ensures the sustainability of their businesses and keeps the group’s brands attractive to potential franchisees.
+Supporting franchisee profitability by keeping the franchisee model agile and responsive to changing market conditions ensures the sustainability of their business and keeps the group’s brands attractive to potential new franchisees.

-The success of franchise restaurants depends on a range of factors, including set-up costs, location, restaurant design, franchise model and, in the long run, the skill of the franchisee.
-Spur Corporation supports its franchisees to establish successful businesses in several ways:
+The success of a franchise restaurant depends on a range of factors including set-up costs, location, store design, franchise model and, ultimately, the skill of the franchisee.
+Spur Corporation supports its franchisees to establish successful businesses in a number of ways:

-- Ensuring they have the necessary skills and capital to succeed.
+- Ensuring they have the necessary skills, commitment and capital to succeed.

-- Identifying and securing suitable sites that align with the brands’ target markets.
-Given that occupancy cost is a significant expense and above-inflation increases rapidly erode profitability.
-It is imperative that sites attract sufficient foot traffic to support feasible restaurants.
+- Identifying and securing suitable sites that align with the brands’ target markets and will attract sufficient foot traffic to support a viable outlet.
+This is particularly relevant given that occupancy cost is a significant cost and above-inflation increases rapidly erode profitability.

-- Helping them to manage their businesses efficiently and sustainably.
+- Helping them to manage their businesses effectively.

-- Identifying marketing opportunities and aiding the development and implementation of bespoke marketing plans for each restaurant.
+- Proactively identifying marketing opportunities and offering assistance in developing and implementing bespoke marketing plans for each restaurant.

-- Upholding brand and product standards through regular inspections and assessments against group operational standards.
+- Upholding the brand and product standards through regular inspections and assessments against operational standards.

-- Frequently reviewing and adapting the franchise model to support franchisee profitability.
+- Continually reviewing the franchise model to support franchisee profitability.

-- Raising brand awareness and drawing customers to restaurants through innovative marketing initiatives across a variety of channels, including
+- Raising brand awareness and drawing customers to outlets through innovative marketing initiatives across a variety of channels, including social media.

-- Providing training to franchisee employees to ensure high standards of food quality and service.
+- Providing training to franchisee staff to ensure high standards of food quality and service.

 - Supporting consistent food supply, excellent quality and competitive prices through the group’s centralised procurement strategy.